 The recommended route is to avoid participants entering the test and answering your survey questions to only then be disqualified due to not meeting technical requirements when they reach the webcam opt-in page.
 To do so we have created a client-side component that can easily be included in survey routers, web pages or survey scripts themselves.
 The component checks that all technical requirements are met and returns a code which can be used to make better decisions in routing respondents.
 The result of the script itself is not stored or recorded anywhere, it simply appears for the client to make a decision on the next steps for participants that do not qualify.

-Learn more about implementing our Environmental Conditions Detection API here.
+Learn more about implementing our Environment Detection API here.

 Maximizing acceptance rates